With $62.5M in debt financing, Road Runner Media puts digital ads behind commercial vehicles – TechCrunch

 “Your eyes are attached not too far off, which is the thing that the [Department of Transportation] needs — rather than on the floor or the radio or straightforwardly off to one side or right,” he said.
 “That is the place where your most secure driving happens, when your eyes are up over the dashboard.”

-ALSO READ : What is up with Tesla’s value? – NewsNifty
+ALSO READ : Justice on March 3 – NewsNifty

 In truth, Lanham said he’s “extremely energetic” about the organization’s central goal, which in his view will make streets more secure, and is making a stage that could likewise be utilized to spread public help messages.